karlpokus/github-wiki/README.md

 # github-wiki
-Managing a wiki on github like [this](https://help.github.com/en/github/building-a-strong-community/adding-or-editing-wiki-pages)

-# rules
-- Don't use the following characters in your wiki page's titles: `\ / : * ? " < > |`
+Managing a wiki on github like [this](https://help.github.com/en/github/building-a-strong-community/adding-or-editing-wiki-pages).
+The main motivation here is to compare against confluence lack of offline support.
+Github wikis seem to be just ordinary files that can be cloned and grepped.

 # usage
 ```bash